 DURHAM - Rabbi Berel Slavaticki gets a lot of news out of Israel these days, but one story he read about shows the resilience and determination of the Jewish people even amid the scourge of what happened on Oct.
 7 and the resulting war against the terrorist group Hamas.

-"There was a story that some people in Israel rounded up a bunch of Hamas missiles that had fallen near there town and turned them into a giant menorah," he said on Friday.
+"There was a story that some people in Israel rounded up a bunch of Hamas missiles that had fallen near their town and turned them into a giant menorah," he said on Friday.
 "That is what we do, we take the darkness and make it light."

 Chanukah, alternatively spelled Hanukkah, is also known as the Festival of Light, which "celebrates religious freedom and the survival of the Jewish people," he said.